10XGenomics/enclone/expanded.md

 # Detecting illusory clonotype expansions

-The purpose of this page is to explain the origin of certain illusory clonotype expansions, which might result in incorrect scientific conclusions, and show how to detect them.
+This page explains the origin of certain illusory clonotype expansions, which might result in incorrect scientific conclusions, and shows how to detect them.

 These illusory expansions are known to occur on occasion (see below for a demonstration), and we hypothesize that they arise when an individual cell disintegrates or leaks, leaving fragments that